 5 SMA Cross Up on 10 SMA

 15 SMA Cross Up on 30 SMA

 In the table below, we can see how the results compare.
 The first thing to note is % gain.
 The 5 SMA & 10 SMA cross is the clear winner here with a net profit of +19.12% over 383 trades.
 Now, that might be a lot of trades for the less active trader, so an alternative with nearly the same results would be the 15 SMA & 30 SMA cross.
 It has offered a return of +17.90% over the same period of time and only took about 1/3 the trades.
 The clear loser of the bunch is the 50 SMA & 200 SMA cross, which netted a profit of only 1.89%.

 Many traders prefer to use EMAs because they give additional weight to the most recent price action.
-Let’s see if that additional weight aides in the results of the strategy;
+Let’s see if that additional weight aids in the results of the strategy.

 8 SMA Cross Up on 21 EMA

 15 SMA Cross Up on 30 EMA

 In the table below, we get an idea of how the results compare.
 Much like the SMA strategy, the 5 & 10 cross was the best performer again, achieving a net gain of +18.30%.
 Again, of note is the sheer number of trades taken, so for the less active trader, an alternative could be the 15 & 30 cross, which manages a profit of +18.32% over the same period of time.
 Again, much like the SMA strategy, the worst performer is the 50 & 200 cross.